greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/startstop.html.md

 Reload changes to Greenplum Database configuration files without interrupting the system.

-The `gpstop` utility can reload changes to the pg\_hba.conf configuration file and to *runtime* parameters in the master postgresql.conf file without service interruption.
+The `gpstop` utility can reload changes to the pg\_hba.conf configuration file and to *runtime* parameters in the coordinator postgresql.conf file without service interruption.
 Active sessions pick up changes when they reconnect to the database.
 Many server configuration parameters require a full system restart \(`gpstop -r`\) to activate.
 For information about server configuration parameters, see the *Greenplum Database Reference Guide*.

 Reload configuration file changes without shutting down the Greenplum Database system using the `gpstop` utility:
 ```